Context Parametrization with Compositional Adapters: Experiments

 \section{Experiments}

-We first outline the experimental design \sect{sec:setup}, with full setup and hyperparameter details in \Cref{app:hyper}.
-We then evaluate \method in two regimes: (i) replacing in-context demonstrations with adapter parameters (\sect{sec:icl}), and (ii) encoding retrieved passages as parametric memory (\sect{sec:qa}).
-Finally, we assess reconstruction, measuring faithfulness of information encoded in adapter parameters (\sect{sec:recon}).
-Additional experiments on context order sensitivity and efficiency are in \Cref{app:experiments}.
+We first outline the experimental design \Cref{sec:setup}, with full setup and hyperparameter details in Appendix~\ref{app:hyper}.
+We then evaluate \method in two regimes: (i) replacing in-context demonstrations with adapter parameters (\Cref{sec:icl}), and (ii) encoding retrieved passages as parametric memory (\Cref{sec:qa}).
+Finally, we assess reconstruction, measuring faithfulness of information encoded in adapter parameters (\Cref{sec:recon}).
+Additional experiments on context order sensitivity and efficiency are in Appendix~\ref{app:experiments}.